Chris Thaxter

 Recent BTO Publications

 O'Hanlon, N.J., van Bemmelen, R.S.A., Snell, K.R.S., Conway, G.J, Thaxter, C.B., Aiton, H., Aiton, D., Balmer, D.E., Are Hanssen, S., Calladine, J.R., Hammer, S., Harris, S.J., Moe, B., Schekkerman, H., Tulp, I. & Humphreys, E.M.
 2024.
-Cross population comparison of complex migration strategies in a declining oceanic seabird.
+Atlantic populations of a declining oceanic seabird have complex migrations and weak migratory connectivity to staging areas.
 Marine Ecology Progress Series 730 : 113-129 View at journal website (DOI: 10.3354/meps14533)

 Other Publications